uit-no-old/cs-lunch/_posts/2014-12-03-first-meeting.md

 feedback.

-On a more technical note, we are going to keep an updated webpage at [lunch.cs.uit.no](http://lunch.cs.uit.no) and try to profile the seminar series through a Facebook-page as well.
+On a more technical note, we are going to keep an updated webpage at [lunch.cs.uit.no](http://lunch.cs.uit.no) and try to promote the seminar series through a Facebook-page as well.

 In addition to the CS-lunch seminar we also wish to organize social